 TIFF – TIFF stands for Tagged Image File Format.
 TIFF files are also used by photographers.
 Like PSD’s they can contain layers and are uncompressed.
 Typically they are used to send to printers or others who may not have Photoshop.
 TIFFs are usually created in Photoshop.
 Can also be created by other software such as Lightroom and Capture One.

 JPG – Stands for Joint Photographic Experts Group.
 Every photographic image you see on the web is a JPG.
 Usually created as the last step JPGs are compressed images with no layers.
 The JPG algorithm permanently removes similar color to “compress” the image file size.
 This is a very sophisticated process that creates images that are virtually indistinguishable from the originals and take up much less memory.
-Every image you put online or email to friends will be a JPG.
+Every image you put online or email to friends it will be a JPG.
 Converting an image to JPG permanently removes information from the image.
 JPGs can be created by Photoshop, Lightroom, Capture One and other photo editing software.
 Can also be created in camera but not recommended.